-COURSE OUTCOMES: Upon completion of the Course, the students will be able to:
+COURSE OUTCOMES: Upon graduation, the students will be able to:

 - 1. Acquire the knowledge of various electronic devices and their use on real life. - 2.
 Know the applications of various devices. - 3.
 Acquire the knowledge about the role of special purpose devices and their applications.